SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Ethical Considerations

 \emph{Respect for Law and Public Interest.} The AIxCC competition operated under DARPA and ARPA-H research frameworks, with all teams agreeing to rules governing data handling and disclosure.
 0-day vulnerabilities were reported through responsible disclosure processes in compliance with applicable laws.
 We document our methodology and data sources to enable reproducibility; competition data will be publicly released to ensure transparency and accountability.

 \PP{Potential Harms} This work does not involve human subjects or private user data.
 Discussions with teams focused on technical methodology and system architecture, not personal or sensitive information.
 We identify three potential tangible harms.
 First, \emph{misinterpretation of performance data} could cause reputational or financial harm to specific teams if rankings or analyses are taken out of context.
 Second, \emph{0-day vulnerability exposure} could be exploited by malicious actors before patches are available.
-Third, \emph{dual-use concerns} arise because insights into CRS architectures could inform the development of malicious automated tools.
+Third, \emph{dual-use concerns} arise on multiple paths: adapting CRS architectures for automated exploit generation, leveraging our taxonomy to accelerate offensive tool development, and misusing competition data (particularly team-found 0-day PoCs) for real-world attacks before patches reach end users.

 \PP{Mitigations} We took the following steps to address these risks.
 For \emph{misinterpretation of performance data}, each section was cross-validated by at least two authors.
 We also had discussions with all seven finalist teams and maintained regular communication throughout the writing process to ensure accurate representation.
-For \emph{0-day vulnerability exposure}, all 0-day vulnerability data originates exclusively from the AFC competition environment.
-Responsible disclosure is coordinated by Kudu Dynamics with OSTIF and ADALogics under DARPA oversight, and all discovered 0-day vulnerabilities have been reported to upstream OSS maintainers.
-Ongoing coordination with maintainers for unpatched vulnerabilities continues through this established disclosure process.
-Detailed 0-day information is not included in this paper or its artifacts.
+For \emph{0-day vulnerability exposure}, all 0-day vulnerability data originates exclusively from the final competition environment.
+Disclosure began shortly after the August 2025 final and remains ongoing through standard responsible disclosure protocols: Kudu Dynamics, OSTIF, and ADALogics coordinate with each affected upstream maintainer via private channels (typically email or security mailing lists), share PoVs and remediation guidance, and embargo public details until fixes are released or a standard 90-day window elapses.
+All discovered 0-day vulnerabilities have been reported through this process; detailed 0-day information is not included in this paper or its artifacts.
 For \emph{dual-use concerns}, CRS performs not only vulnerability detection but also vulnerability repair.
-This aligns with the philosophy of OSS-Fuzz: by enabling defenders to find and patch vulnerabilities faster than malicious actors can exploit them, CRS contributes positively to the security community.
+This aligns with the philosophy of OSS-Fuzz: by enabling defenders to find and patch vulnerabilities faster than malicious actors can exploit them, CRS contributes positively to defense.